Rays vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays square off against the Miami Marlins and starter Edward Cabrera on Tuesday at 6:40 PM ET at Tropicana Field.
+Luis Arraez and the Miami Marlins hit the field on Wednesday at Tropicana Field against Zach Eflin, who is starting for the Tampa Bay Rays.
+First pitch is at 12:10 PM ET for the final game of a two-game series.

-The Marlins have been listed as +165 moneyline underdogs in this matchup against the favorite Rays (-200).
-The total for the game has been set at 7.5 runs.
+The Rays have been listed as -160 moneyline favorites for this matchup with the Marlins (+135).
+The total is 7.5 runs for the contest (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.